 Speaking to Others

 There is a lot of misunderstanding around what euthanasia is and what this bill is proposing.
 I (Rosalie) recently talked to a group of people at my church, I was a bit surprised to hear that before my talk one a the senior leaders supported the bill.
-I changed her mind mainly by explaining that stopping burdensom treatments or not treated an infection in someone who was dying was good medical care not euthanasia.
-When she understand that euthanasia was giving a medication to purposing cause a death and all the problems with abuse, misdiagnosis etc she did not think that should become law.
+I changed her mind mainly by explaining that stopping burdensome treatments or not treat an infection in someone who was dying was good medical care, not euthanasia.
+When she understands that euthanasia was giving medication to purposing cause death and all the problems with abuse, misdiagnosis etc she did not think that should become law.
 I was also able to put in a plug for advanced care planning and talking to your family about what interventions you would or would not want.

 Consider making a donation to Care Alliance

-Care Alliance is a coalition of organisation / indivuals (of which CMF is a member) that aims to nurture better conversations about dying and opposes euthanasia and assisted suicide.
+Care Alliance is a coalition of organisation/individuals (of which CMFnz is a member) that aims to nurture better conversations about dying and opposes euthanasia and assisted suicide.

-They are planning some more public awareness campains in the coming months but needs additional resources to fund this.
+They are planning some more public awareness campaigns in the coming months but needs additional resources to fund this.

-Because some of the acitivies of Care Alliance are considered political, donations to them cannot be claimed back on tases
+Because some of the activities of Care Alliance are considered political, donations to them cannot be claimed back on taxes